cynthiateeters/hybit-svg/README.md

 - Remove unused CSS/JS
 - Test with network throttling

-### Colors showing hex codes

-- Run `css-standards` Skill validation
-- Search for hex codes: `grep -r '#[0-9A-Fa-f]' css/`
-- Convert all hex/rgb to hsl() format
-- Use CSS custom properties only

-### HAP's voice sounds off

-- Run `hap-voice` Skill validation
+### Code examples not highlighting

+- Check that Prism.js CDN is loading
+- Verify code blocks have language specified: ```svg or ```html
+- Check browser console for JavaScript errors

+### Interactive demos not responding

+- Ensure JavaScript is enabled in browser
+- Check browser console for errors
+- Verify you're using a modern browser (Chrome 90+, Firefox 90+, Safari 15.4+)

+### Station content seems incomplete

+- Make sure you're viewing the full page (some stations are long!)
-- Check for second-person ("you should...")
+- Check that images loaded (requires internet for Cloudinary CDN)
-- Verify first-person ("I learned...")
-- Add Prof. Teeters attributions
-- Reference specific struggles
+- Try refreshing the page

 ## Contributing

-This template is production-ready and actively maintained.
-Contributions welcome:
+Contributions welcome!
+This is an educational project:

+**What we'd love to see**:
+- Additional SVG examples or exercises
+- More easter egg insights (`data/hybit-insights.jsonc`)
+- Accessibility improvements
+- Documentation enhancements
+- Bug fixes
+- Translation into other languages

+**How to contribute**:
 1. Fork the repository
 2. Create a feature branch
+3. Make your changes
-3. Test thoroughly with all Skills
+4. Test thoroughly (accessibility, performance, mobile)
-4. Submit pull request with description
+5. Submit a pull request with description

-**Areas for contribution**:

-- New Claude Skills
-- Template improvements
-- Documentation enhancements
-- Example learning labs
-- Bug fixes
+**Maintain HAP's voice**: If adding content, keep HAP's first-person apprentice tone ("I learned..." not "You should...").

 ## License

 **Multi-license approach**:

-- **Template code**: MIT License (free to use)
+- **Educational code**: MIT License (HTML/CSS/JS are free to use and modify)
-- **HAP™ character**: Proprietary (Prof. Teeters)
+- **HAP™ character**: Proprietary (Prof. Cynthia Teeters)
-- **Educational methodology**: Proprietary (academic use allowed)
+- **Educational content**: © 2025 Cynthia Teeters (academic use allowed)

-See individual license files for details:

-- `LICENSE.md` - Template code (MIT)
-- `TRADEMARK.md` - HAP™ character usage
-- `CONTENT-LICENSE.md` - Educational content

-**Using HAP™ character requires**:
+**You are free to**:
+- Use this learning lab in your courses (with attribution)
+- Modify the code and examples for your students
+- Deploy on your own servers or learning management systems
+- Create derivative works for educational purposes

+**You must**:
-- Attribution to Prof. Cynthia Teeters
+- Attribute Prof. Cynthia Teeters as creator
-- Maintaining trademark symbols (HAP™, HyBit A. ProtoBot™)
+- Maintain HAP™ and HyBit A. ProtoBot™ trademark symbols
-- Educational/non-commercial use

-Commercial use requires permission.
-Contact: [contact information]
+- Keep educational content non-commercial

+**Commercial use** (e.g., paid courses, commercial training) requires permission.

-## Support
+## Support and feedback

-### Documentation

-- `CLAUDE.md` - Complete Claude Code configuration
-- `data/README.md` - Easter egg system guide
-- Individual Skill `SKILL.md` files - Detailed validation guides
-- Template comments - Inline [PLACEHOLDER] guidance

 ### Getting help

-- GitHub Issues - Bug reports and questions
-- GitHub Discussions - Usage questions and ideas
-- Documentation - Comprehensive guides included
+- **GitHub Issues** - Report bugs or technical problems
+- **GitHub Discussions** - Ask questions, share ideas, discuss usage
+- **Documentation** - `CLAUDE.md` for technical details, `data/README.md` for easter eggs

-### Updates
+### Providing feedback

-This template follows semantic versioning:

-- **Major** - Breaking changes to structure
-- **Minor** - New Skills, templates, features
-- **Patch** - Bug fixes, documentation updates
+Found something confusing?
+Have ideas for improvement?
+We'd love to hear from you:
+- Open a GitHub issue with suggestions
+- Share what worked (or didn't work) in your classroom
+- Contribute additional examples or exercises

 ## Credits

 **Created by**: Prof. Cynthia Teeters
-**Character design**: HAP™ (HyBit A. ProtoBot™) **Visual elements**: Created with AI assistance **Teaching methodology**: Apprentice learning approach
+**Character concept**: HAP™ (HyBit A. ProtoBot™) **Teaching methodology**: Apprentice learning approach **Visual elements**: Created with AI assistance **Development**: Claude Code with 7 custom Skills

 ---

-**Ready to create your HAP Learning Lab?**
+## Ready to start learning?

-1. Copy this repository
+1. Clone or download this repository
-2. Fill out `templates/curriculum-plan-template.md`
-3. Customize templates with your content
-4. Validate with Claude Skills
-5. Deploy and share!
+2. Open `index.html` in your browser (use a local server!)
+3. Meet HAP at the Hub page
+4. Follow his journey through 6 SVG learning stations
+5. Build your own themeable, gradient-enhanced SVG graphics!

-Happy teaching! 🟠
+**Happy learning!** 🟠

+---

+*HAP™ Educational Content © 2025 Cynthia Teeters.
+All rights reserved.*
+*HyBit A. ProtoBot™ (HAP™) character and the apprentice learning methodology are proprietary educational innovations.*